MicrosoftDocs/power-automate-docs/articles/process-mining-alm-entities-solutions.md

   - enduser
 ---

-# Transfer ALM process mining entities with Power Platform solutions
+# Migrate ALM process mining entities with Power Platform solutions

-Application lifecycle management (ALM) in Process Mining alltows you to transfer your process mining entities with Power Platform solutions.
-To complete the transfer, you need to create and export your solution in your Dev environment.
+Application lifecycle management (ALM) in Process Mining allows you to migrate your process mining entities with Power Platform solutions.
+To complete the migration, you need to create and export your solution in your Dev environment.
 Then, you need to change to your Test environment to import it.

 The source and target of your process mining artifacts determine which environment you need to use: